TheMeerCat/extension-eco-repo/backend/README.md

 ### How to run it

 To run this project, you need `Serverless` on your computer.
-Then you can install dependencies using:
+Then you can install dependencies and dynamoDB using:

 ```
+cd backend
 npm i
+sls dynamodb install
 ```

 And start APIs using: